jurajama/WinAnsibleDemo/README.md

 cd WinAnsibleDemo
 ```

+## Customizing your deployment

 Study configuration parameters defined in _host_vars/wintestvm001.yml_.
 Those override the default values defined in _roles/azurevm/defaults/main.yml_.
 Also have a look at _hosts_ file that is the Ansible inventory file.

+You should not use the default username, password and hostname defined in this example code but instead modify them according to your needs.
+In practise modify hostname in _hosts_ file and note that also the _ansible_host_ FQDN depends on which zone you deploy the VM.
+When you change the hostname in _hosts_ file, also your host configuration file under _host_vars_ should correspond to the modified hostname so that Ansible finds the variables.

+Have a look at also other parameters of _roles/azurevm/defaults/main.yml_ that you may want to override, for example _az_location_ which defines the Azure zone where the VM is deployed.

 ## Execution:
 Set environment variables to refer to your Azure account: